Qualifications, training and experience

 - Parks and Recreation Major for Bachelor's degree (Lincoln University)

 - Diploma in Wildlife Management (University of Otago)

 - Bachelor of Business Studies

 - New Zealand Diploma in Environmental Management (Toi Ohomai Polytechnic).

-This qualification is offered by the Nelson Marlborough Institute of Technology (NMIT) and Toi Ohomai in the Bay of Plenty.
+This qualification is offered by the Nelson Marlborough Institute of Technology (NMIT), Toi Ohomai in the Bay of Plenty, and Northtec in Northland.

-Applicants are expected to have a current driver’s licence, satisfactory grades at NCEA level 2 or equivalent and a demonstrated interest in the outdoors and conservation.
+Applicants for the Level 4 qualification are expected to have a current driver’s licence, satisfactory grades at NCEA level 2 or equivalent and a demonstrated interest in the outdoors and conservation.

 Learn more about conservation with:

 Volunteer to try different activities and build your skills and experience.

 You’ll need to be physically fit if the role you’re interested in is field-based.
 Experience in the outdoors, through pursuits such as tramping, climbing or hunting, is desirable.